dhanasekars/secondbrain/100 Sources/Super Thinking.md

 # Super Thinking

->Tags: #Mentalmodels #Books/Cognitive

 ---

 ## Little history
 ---
 Found from a Medium article shared by @aravind.
-Excited because of #Mentalmodels but turns out to be different than what I expected from the book.
+Excited because of Mentalmodels but turns out to be different than what I expected from the book.

 Still, I am liking what's there in the book.